Surface Areas and Volumes Class 10th Notes - Free NCERT Class 10 Maths Chapter 13 Notes - Download PDF

 Surface Area and Volume of a Cylinder

-A cylinder is a three-dimensional solid shape having two parallel, congruent bases which are connected by a curved surface at a fixed distance from the center of the bases.
-Therefore, it consists of three faces, in which two are circular and one is lateral.
+A cylinder is a three-dimensional solid shape having two parallel, congruent bases which are connected by a curved surface at a fixed distance from the centre of the bases.
+Therefore, it consists of three faces, of which two are circular and one is lateral.
 Now, based on these dimensions, we can find the surface area and volume of a cylinder.

 Surface Area of Cylinder